sparkfun/SparkFun_BMV080_Arduino_Library/README.md

 ## Copy Files

 Files from the SDK must be copied into the installation of this library.
-This, the SparkFun BMV080 Arduino library is installed in the following locations:
+This, the SparkFun BMV080 Arduino library, is installed in the following locations:

 ### Library Install Directory